That there's more than 60 miles of coastline to explore on the SFP.

 Half Moon Bay

-• The annual Art & Pumpkin Festival in October is one of the area’s most popular attractions.
+• The annual Art & Pumpkin Festival draws large crowds each October and is one of the region’s most popular events.

 Pescadero

-• Home of Pigeon Point Lighthouse, known as one of the tallest lighthouses in the U.S.
+• The nearby Pigeon Point Lighthouse is one of the tallest in the United States and a popular photo destination.

 Things To Do